America's Choice: Cover art

+Release

+Released in May 1975, the album rose to No. 75 on the Billboard charts.
 Unedited extended live versions of "Invitation" recorded at the New York York Palladium November 26, 1976, and Santa Clara University May 28, 1977, are available.

 In 1996, RCA released the CD box set Hot Tuna in a Can which included a remastered version of this album, along with remasters of the albums Hot Tuna, First Pull Up, Then Pull Down, Burgers, and Hoppkorv.

 Track listing

 All songs written by Jorma Kaukonen, except where noted.